Skip to main content

 • Complete ASCIA Travel Plan if required.

-• Inform patient that they should always carry their adrenaline injector/s and ASCIA Action Plan.
+• Inform patient that they should always carry their adrenaline device/s and ASCIA Action Plan.

 • Ensure the patient/carer understands that that adrenaline is the first line treatment for anaphylaxis and that antihistamines should not be used for the treatment for anaphylaxis.
 If antihistamines are used to treat mild to moderate allergic reactions, only non-sedating antihistamines should be used.

-• Educate patient/carer on how to give the adrenaline injector (using trainer devices), recognition and treatment of allergic reactions, carrying and storage of the adrenaline injector and appropriate allergen avoidance measures.
+• Educate patient/carer on how to give the adrenaline device (using trainer devices), recognition and treatment of allergic reactions, carrying and storage of the adrenaline device and appropriate allergen avoidance measures.
 For information go to allergy.org.au/anaphylaxis

 • If patient has asthma, review and optimise asthma management and educate about asthma and anaphylaxis. allergy.org.au/patients/asthma-and-allergy/asthma-and-anaphylaxis

-• Inform patient/carer to check and note the expiry date of their injector/s.
+• Inform patient/carer to check and note the expiry date of their device/s.

 For more information go to www.allergy.org.au/hp/anaphylaxis